Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

-In \cref{fig:case1}, we observe the expected behaviour.
-Indeed, the error decreases with the correct order of accuracy as the mesh size $h$ decreases.
+In \ROne{\cref{fig:case1,fig:case1H1}}, we observe the expected behavior.
+Indeed, the error decreases with the correct order of accuracy as the mesh size $h$ decreases \RTwo{(i.e., with a slope of $k+1$ in the $L^2$ norm and $k$ in the $H^1$ semi-norm)}.
 This observation is valid for both the classical and enriched FEM.
 Moreover, we observe that the error constant of the additive approach is significantly lower than that of the classical FEM.
-In \cref{par:Lap2D_comparison}, we will compare these different approaches in more detail.
-As noted in the 1D case, we can see that the additive enriched approach for $k=1$ (resp. $k=2$) seems to give the same results as standard FEM for $k=2$ (resp. $k=3$).
+In \RTwo{the following paragraph}, we will compare these different approaches in more detail.
+As noted in the 1D case, we can see that the additive enriched approach for $k=1$ (resp. $k=2$) seems to give \ROne{relative errors close to the original FEM} for $k=2$ (resp. $k=3$)\ROne{, although the rate of convergence is different}.

-\paragraph{Comparison of different approaches} \mbox{} \\
+\boldparagraph{Comparison of different approaches}

 We now focus on the first parameter $\bm{\mu}^{(1)}$.
-We compare the standard FEM method with the additive approach, first in the \cref{tab:case1_2D_comparison} where we can see the different errors obtained with the different methods for $k=1$ fixed and $N\in\{16,32\}$ as well as the gains obtained in comparison with standard FEM.
+We compare the standard FEM with the additive approach, first in the \cref{tab:case1_2D_comparison} where we can see the different errors obtained with the different methods for $k=1$ fixed and $N\in\{16,32\}$ as well as the gains obtained in comparison with standard FEM.
 Next, we take a closer look at the solution obtained with the different approaches in \cref{fig:case1_2D_plots}; for each method, we compare the solution obtained ($u_h$ for standard FEM and $u_h^+$ for the additive approach) with the analytical solution $u$.
 For the enriched method, using the PINN prior $u_\theta$, we will also compare the proposed correction; namely, for the additive approach, we will compare $p_h^+$ with $u-u_\theta$.

 In \cref{tab:case1_2D_comparison}, we observe that the additive approach significantly improves the error of the standard FEM, with gains of around $260$ for $N=16$ and $k=1$, which is equivalent to refining the mesh by a factor of $16$ for $\mathbb{P}_1$ elements.
-Indeed, in this case, our enriched approach gives much better results than standard FEM, notably on coarse meshes.
+Indeed, in this case, our enriched approach gives much better results than standard FEM.
 In \cref{fig:case1_2D_plots}, we observe that the solution obtained with the additive approach is very close to the analytical solution, with a correction term that is also very close to the analytical one.
 This shows the effectiveness of the additive approach in this case.

-\paragraph{Gains achieved with the additive approach} \mbox{} \\
+\boldparagraph{Gains achieved with the additive approach}